Statistics Notebook

 print(f"Required sample per group: {int(np.ceil(n))}")

-Effect size (Cohen's d): the minimum difference you care about, expressed in standard deviations.
-Use 0.2 (small), 0.5 (medium), or 0.8 (large) as benchmarks if you do not have a specific business requirement.
+Effect size (Cohen's d): the smallest difference you care about, in standard deviations.
+Use 0.2 (small), 0.5 (medium), or 0.8 (large) as a rough guide if you do not have a specific business need.

 Run the Test